killop/anything_about_game/README.md

 - [Nustache](https://github.com/jdiamond/Nustache) Logic-less templates for .NET
 - [csharp-source-generators](https://github.com/amis92/csharp-source-generators)
 - [nevod](https://nevod.io) Nevod is a language and technology for pattern-based text search.
 It is specially aimed to rapidly reveal entities and their relationships in texts written in the natural language.
+- [AngouriMath](https://github.com/asc-community/AngouriMath) Open-source cross-platform symbolic algebra library for C# and F#.
+One of the most powerful in .NET.
+Can be used for both production and research purposes
 ## Authorization
 - https://github.com/osohq/oso oso is an open source policy engine for authorization that’s embedded in your application
 - https://github.com/casbin/Casbin.NET